learningsomethingnew/podcast_summary/README.md

 ## FAQ

 ### Does my computer need a graphics card?
-NO!
+No!
 This runs in the cloud and does NOT require your personal machine to have a graphics card.

 ### Where is the output located?
-gDrive -> My Drive -> Summarize_Podcasts -> PODCAST_NAME_HERE -> Transcript <br>
+gDrive -> My Drive -> Summarize_Podcasts -> PODCAST_NAME_HERE -> <br>

-In you gDrive there will be a directory called "Summarize_Podcasts".
-When you run this notebook for a podcast a directory will be created in this folder by that name.
-Podcast "Reply All" will be "replyall".
-In there you will find the "transcript" folder where you will find the transcript and summary.
+In this directory, you will find the "transcripts" & "summary" folders where you will find the respective files.

 ### How long does this need to run?
-* In testing, for a 1 hour podcast episode it takes around 20-25 minutes.
+* In testing, for a 1 hour podcast episode it takes around 30 minutes.

 ### Which Runtime Type?
 You will need to use a **GPU** Runtime.
 In order to select a runtime, on the menu: